astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 Once you select a version, you can expect to see a banner at the top of the **Settings** tab that reads `Airflow Deployment in Progress...`.

-> **Note:** If you'd like to change your selected version of Airflow to upgrade to, you can do so at anytime as long as long as you re-click **Upgrade** after making your selection.
+> **Note:** If you'd like to change your selected version of Airflow to upgrade to, you can do so at anytime as long as you re-click **Upgrade** after making your selection.

 #### via the Astronomer CLI